-ANNEXES to the FCA
+ANNEXES

-1. Description of the priority rule at X-8 in the event of conflicting requests for pre-arranged paths

-2. Activities within the timetabling processes concerning pre-arranged paths and reserve capacity

-3 Evaluation of the allocation process.
+- 1. Description of the priority rule at X-8 in the event of conflicting requests for pre-arranged paths - 2.
+Activities within the timetabling processes concerning pre-arranged paths and reserve capacity - 3.
+Evaluation of the allocation process. - 4.
+Specific rules and terms on capacity allocation applicable on parts of the rail freight corridor according to Art.
+1(4)